hasindu2008/slow5tools/docs/commands.md

 ### slow2fast

-`slow5tools slow2fast [OPTIONS] file.slow5 -o fast5_dir`
+`slow5tools slow2fast [OPTIONS] file1.slow5/file1.blow5/dir1 ... -o fast5_dir`

 *  `-h`, `--help`:
    Prints the help to the standard out.
 *  `K`, `--batchsize`:
-         Number of reads in one FAST5 file
+   Number of reads to write into one FAST5 file [default value: 4000]
 *  `-p, --iop INT`:
    Number of I/O processes [default value: 8].
 Increasing the number of I/O processes makes conversion significantly faster, especially on HPC with RAID systems (multiple disks) where this can be as high as 64.
 *  `--verbose INT`:
     Verbosity level for the log messages [default value: 0].
-*  `--version`:
-    Print the version number to the standard out.

-### cat
+### merge

-`slow5tools cat [OPTIONS]` file1.slow5 file2.slow5 ....`
+`slow5tools merge [OPTIONS] file1.slow5 ...`

-Concatenate multiple SLOW5/BLOW5 files into one SLOW5/BLOW5 file.
-If multiple samples are detected, the header and the read_group field will be modified accordingly.
+Merges multiple SLOW5/BLOW5 files into one SLOW5/BLOW5 file.
+If multiple samples are detected, the header and the *read_group* field will be modified accordingly.
+*  `-s, --slow5`:
+   Outputs in text-based SLOW5 format.
+*  `-b, --blow5 compression_type`:
+   Outputs in BLOW5 format. `compression_type` can be `bin` for uncompressed binary, `gzip` or gzip-based compression.
+*  `-c INT`, `--compress INT`:
+   Outputs compressed BLOW5 at compression level specified by INT (compression levels 1 to 9 as in gzip).
+This option is in-efective if `-s` is specified or `-b bin`.

 ### Split